Peter Maivia: World Wide Wrestling Federation (1977–1981)

 He joined the World Wide Wrestling Federation in mid-1977.
 He was one of the company's biggest stars, working matches with many top wrestlers such as Superstar Billy Graham, Ivan Putski and Bob Backlund.
-He turned heel for the first time in his career in 1978 on Backlund in a match against Spiros Arion and Victor Rivera.
+He turned heel in 1978 on Backlund in a match against Spiros Arion and Victor Rivera.
 During his tenure in the WWWF, he also competed in Hawaii, Japan, Toronto, Detroit, San Francisco, Los Angeles and New Zealand.
 He left the WWWF, which had now been renamed to the WWF, in 1981.

 Later career (1981–1982)

 After leaving the WWF, Maivia returned to California and won the NWA Americas Heavyweight Championship.
-He wrestled in his last match in Hawaii in February 1982 defeating Victor Rivera in a singles match.
+He wrestled in his last match in Hawaii in February 1982, defeating Victor Rivera in a singles match.
 He retired on February 11, 1982, due to his battle with cancer.

 Personal life

-Maivia, also known as the Flying Hawaiian, was of the Ali'i lineage of Malietoa.
+Maivia, also known as the Flyinʻ Hawaiian, was of the Ali'i lineage of Malietoa.
 Maivia's traditional Samoan tattoos, which covered his abdomen and legs, were a symbol of his High Chief status.
 According to Superstar Billy Graham, they were completed in three days.
 His wife Ofelia Fuataga, more commonly known as Lia Maivia, was one of the first female professional wrestling promoters.
-He also adopted Lia's daughter Ata.
+Maivia adopted Lia's daughter Mataniu Feagaimaleata "Ata" Fitisemanu.

-Maivia disapproved of his daughter's relationship with Rocky Johnson because he was a wrestler.
-The duo married despite Maivia's disapproval.
-His two sons, Jarrod Holbrook and Peter Jr., are also wrestlers; mostly wrestling in Hawaii and West Coast based promotions.

-Maivia was the blood brother of Amituanai Anoa'i, the father of the Wild Samoans (Afa and Sika), and thus the Anoa'i family regard the Maivia family as part of their own family.
+Maivia was the blood brother of Amituanai Anoaʻi, the father of the Wild Samoans (Afa and Sika), and thus the Anoaʻi family regard the Maivia family as part of their own family.

 Maivia was also an actor, appearing in the fifth James Bond film, You Only Live Twice, where he played a driver who transports a disguised Bond to Osato headquarters.
 His character also fights Bond, is hit with a sofa, wields a katana, and is put down when a statue is broken on his head.
 He was also the film's stunt fight co-ordinator.